townmath/cisp400-reader/_sources/list/using.rst

       - If an element is erased, the current iterator is *invalidated*.
         Any further use would be an error in a ``vector``.

-        The :cref:`vector::erase` function returns the iterator to the next element in the container.
+        The :container:`vector::erase <vector/erase>` function returns the iterator to the next element in the container.
       - If an element is **not** erased, *then* increment the iterator.